garpofficial/garp.readthedocs.io/docs/garp_v016.md

 and also game related information like:

     wage:   Mandated wage value
-    currency: Notification of the currency
+    currency: String of supported currencies seperated by '|'
     scheme: How much of the pot is distributed to the payers player1... player5: Distribution between players